Summary of our market study

 3.3 Geographical distribution

-In Spain, the practitioners of aesthetics medicine are grouped in associations by the region in which they operate in.
-These associations are all affiliated to SEME (***).
-Below are all the associations that exist in Spain.
+In Spain, aesthetic medicine professionals are grouped into associations according to the region in which they operate.
+All these associations are affiliated to the SEME (***).
+All the associations that exist in Spain are listed below.

 Source: ****

-4.1 The treatments and techniques used in aesthetic medicine
+4.1 Treatments and techniques used in aesthetic medicine

-There is a wide range of techniques and treatments used in aesthetic medicine in Spain.
-The Spanish Society of Aesthetic Medicine (***) outlines the main techniques and treatments available.
+The range of aesthetic medicine techniques and treatments available in Spain is very broad.
+The Spanish Society of Aesthetic Medicine (***) lists the main techniques and treatments available.

 Source: ****